TeRRa HeAvEn Eco-Arts

 Outdoor exploration and seasonal rhythms

-There is no pressure to “perform” or compete, each child is supported at their own pace.
+There is no pressure to “perform” or compete, each student is supported at their own pace.

-T.H.E.A. is rooted in Traditional Ecological Knowledge, which means we teach children to:
+T.H.E.A. is rooted in Traditional Ecological Knowledge, which means we guide others to:

 Respect the land and living things